kristeninho/Sectors/README.md

 # Setup without Docker
 ## SectorsBackend Setup
 - Open the SectorsBackend solution in Visual Studio and run the project. <br />
 - Database "ConnectionString" can be found in appsettings.json.
+Set the Connction string value as:
+"Server=(localdb)\\mssqllocaldb;Database=SectorsDB;Trusted_Connection=True;MultipleActiveResultSets=true"
-By default it will create database to your local "mssqllocaldb" with name "SectorsDB". <br />
+It will create database to your local "mssqllocaldb" with name "SectorsDB". <br />

 ## SectorsFrontend Setup
 If you do not have node.js and Angular installed locally: <br />